SasCezar/XWikiRE/README.md

-# WikiReading
+# WikiQA
-This tool provides a semi-automated creation of the WikiReading dataset as described in the work of [Hewlett et. al.](https://arxiv.org/abs/1608.03542).
-There are some already built dataset available at their [repository](https://github.com/google-research-datasets/wiki-reading).
+This tool provides a semi-automated creation of the QA dataset as described in the work of [Levy et. al](https://arxiv.org/abs/1706.04115)

 ## Requirements
 1. MongoDB